Literature review

 Through literature review I can determine that co-design approaches could be utilised for creating ‘Snoezelens’ with neurodivergent children

 as the methods used within the case studies can be adapted to this.
-My aim for this study was to take the methods used within the literature to test if they can be applied when co-designing multi-sensory environments, in hope
+My aim for this study was to take the methods used within the literature to test if they can be applied when co-designing multi-sensory environments, in hopes of answering my research question.

 Figure 1.
 Robinson, L. Duvet Day (2022) Working with Crosby High School [mixed media, exhibition] Photo: Libby Robinson